Stratford sub Castle Community Defibrillator

 A defibrillator is installed on the outside wall of the Reading Room (village hall), Stratford Road SP1 3LL.

 If you Dial 999 to report a local emergency and if the use of the defibrillator is appropriate, the operator will give you the access code.

 Volunteers check the defibrillator every week and whenever it has been used, on a rota basis.
 If you use the defibrillator or notice a problem, please contact the person listed below.

 A message from Liz Waterman - Defibrillator co-ordinator

 For the benefit of new residents and to act as a refresher for others I thought it would be useful to outline the basics of how to access the defibrillator and how to deploy it.

-I would however like to start by thanking the team of defibrillator guardians who have checked and cleaned the defibrillator on a weekly basis throughout the pandemic ensuring it has remained operational throughout.
-I would also like to thank the magazine production team and the village website who ensure that each months guardian contact details are available in case of deployment or problems. (see above)
+I would however like to start by thanking the team of defibrillator guardians who have checked and cleaned the defibrillator on a weekly basis since its installation ensuring it has remained operational throughout.
+I would also like to thank the magazine production team and the village website who ensure that each month's guardian contact details are available in case of deployment or problems (see above).